 Although I had heard of equine ulcers before, I had no clue that my horse had them.
 Until he was scoped at the hospital.

 I didn’t think that Knight had them because he is for the most part a very calm horse.
 He is not crabby girthing up, his coat has always been quite shiny, and I don’t go to a ton of horse shows, so he’s basically a homebody.
-However, that was the era he was kinda on the skinny side and hard to put weight on, but I thought that he was just being a typical Thoroughbred.
+He was on the skinny side and hard to put weight on, but I thought that he was just being a typical Thoroughbred.

 Little did I know these evil ulcers lurked in his belly.
 Poor guy!

-Knight’s hospitalization was actually a blessing and turning point because with the help of my veterinarian, the veterinarian at the equine hospital, and my trainer, we were able to discover the ulcers, treat them, and make a few lifestyle changes to help him be healthier and happier–for the most part.
+Knight’s hospitalization was actually a blessing and turning point because with the help of my veterinarian, the veterinarian at the equine hospital, and my trainer, we were able to discover the ulcers, treat them, and make a few lifestyle changes to help him be healthier and happier.
+Here are some tips Dr. Cheramie shared to combat equine gastric ulcers.

 1. Use a slow feed roughage feeder.